Busy Schedule? Try these tips

 There is nothing wrong with relaxing, but you may want to think about sneaking in some exercise time as well.

 Do you know those infomercials showing people using their Thigh Masters in front of the television?
 That actually works.
-Invest in one of those or other exercise gizmos you can use sitting down if you want, but anything you can do while sitting down helps.
+Invest in one of those or other exercise gizmos you can use sitting down if you want, but anything you can do while sitting down help.

 Make the most of your media time, and you can keep exercise part of your “me” time.
 Tennis champ Chris Evert says, Evert, “I do some yoga while catching the morning news on TV.”